 Shape and Boil the Buns

-- Preheat the oven to 425°F. Line a baking sheet with parchment paper or a silicone baking mat.
+- Preheat the oven to 425°F. Line a baking sheet with a silicone baking mat or grease it with cooking spray or oil.

 - Bring a pot of 10 cups of water and the baking soda to a boil.